johnfactotum/foliate/README.md

 For Void Linux users, foliate is available in Void's official repository.
 Install using xbps: `xbps-install -S foliate`

+### Optional dependencies

+Auto-hyphenation is done using CSS hyphenation.
+To enbale CSS hyphenation in WebKitGTK, you will need to install the hyphenation rules, e.g., `hyphen-en` for English, `hyphen-fr` for French, etc.

 ### Install manually from source

 First, you'll need the following dependencies: